 Once appeared, the System Properties window should look like this.

-In case you wonder how complex computer architecture is, CPU-Z is a great freeware to explore every single component that attached to your PC.
-This software is intended for expert, developer, or overclocker before they going to do their work.
-CPU-Z also features benchmark test to figuring out actual performances of the machine.
+CPU-Z is a great freeware to explore every single component that attached to your PC.
+This software is intended for experts, developers, or overclockers.
+CPU-Z also featuring a benchmark test to figuring out actual performances of the machine under certain circumstances.

-If you interested, CPU-Z is available with no cost for Windows XP, Windows 7, Windows 8, and Windows 10.
+If you are interested, CPU-Z is available for free on all major Windows versions.
 Check out the download page here.
-It comes with both installer and portable version.